 In order to get a Russian visa, you need to get a Russian visa invitation document (also known as the visa support) first.
 Please, fill out the form below to get your visa support.

-Coronavirus update: Note, that the Russian visa support is currently available only for UK and Swiss citizens, who can travel to Russia on a tourist visa since 1 August 2020.
-In order to enter Russia you will also need to present a negative Covid-19 test made within the last 48 hours.
+Coronavirus update: Note, that the Russian visa support is currently available only for German, Greek and Swiss citizens (see regulations).
+In order to enter Russia you will also need to present a negative Covid-19 test made within the last 72 hours before your travel.

 The tourist visa invtation is comprised of a tourist voucher and a reservation confirmation – usually one letter-sized document.
 The tourist voucher is a confirmation that there is a local travel agency in Russia that will be responsible for you during your stay.
 The reservation confirmation shows that you have accommodation during your stay (this is a formal requirement and there is no law that forbids you from staying somewhere else, for example, in a private apartment).